 They most certainly can get in trouble.
 The crime is statutory sodomy Section 566.064 of the missouri revised statutes states the following.
 566.064.
 1. A person commits the crime of statutory sodomy in the second degree if being twenty-one years of age or older, he has deviate sexual...Read more »

 A few months ago I was ticketed for speeding.
 I got a lawyer to go to court and she got it changed to what the receipt says, "no muffler".
 I'm filling out my profile for a job website and it asks if I have been cited for a moving traffic violation in the past 5 years.
-Do I say yes or no?
-I was...
+Do I say yes or...
 Read more »

 This is new to me to see the word "cited" instead of "convicted."
 Since the word, "cited" is what is used, you have been cited with a speeding ticket.
 You received a citation from the officer but were not convicted by the court.
-The big deal is if you lie in this situation.
-Better to just tell...Read more »
+The big deal is if you lie in this...Read more »

 Not having the correct tags on your car is a violation of the law.
 The police in several states have what is called a "wolf pack system" that automatically reads the plates on your car.
 The plates on your car are always in plain view and an officer can run them at any time.
-You also give up...Read more »
+You also...Read more »

 Honestly I cannot see why not.
 A cursory glance at California law shows that bicycle law is governed by the department of motor vehicles.
 Missouri bases its laws on motor vehicles.
 Also you did not specify if those tickets are outstanding or not.
 If they are and that can suspend your license in...Read more »